The Masterpiece of Li Guangxiu at Bamboo Temple: 500 Arhat Sculptures

 Bamboo Temple lies on the Yu’an Mountain in the northwest of Kunming and 12 kilometers from the downtown of Kunming.

 筇竹寺, Qiongzhu Temple, Bamboo Temple, Kunming, Yunnan

-The arhat sculptures are distributed over three buildings.
-216 each are in the Fanyin Pavilion and the Tiantailai Pavilion, 68 are housed in the temple’s main hall, the Daxiong Hall.
+The 500 arhat sculptures are housed in three separate buildings within the temple grounds.
+The Fanyin Pavilion and the Tiantailai Pavilion each have 216 sculptures, while the remaining 68 can be found in the temple’s main hall, the Daxiong Hall.